 - Obtain teacher recommendation

-Please note, the film resume and teacher recommendation may be submitted via e-mail to firstname.lastname@example.org or faxed to 612-330-1590.
+Please note, the film resume and film URL may be uploaded into the Fine Arts Scholarship Submission form or may be submitted via e-mail to firstname.lastname@example.org or faxed to 612-330-1590.
+The letter of recommendation must be emailed to email@example.com.
+All materials must be received prior to your interview.

 In order to audition for a Fine Arts Scholarship, you must first be admitted to Augsburg College and plan to be a full-time student seeking your first bachelors degree.
 Students currently enrolled at Augsburg College may not apply.
 Scholarship recipients need not major in Film, but must participate in film crews, attend film festivals on campus, and assist with editing labs on campus.
-IF YOU ARE UNABLE TO ATTEND SCHOLARSHIP WEEKEND, PLEASE CONTACT SHONNA FULFORD AT 612-330-1589 OR email@example.com.
+IF YOU HAVE ANY QUESTIONS, PLEASE CONTACT SHONNA FULFORD AT 612-330-1589 OR firstname.lastname@example.org.

 List significant activities, roles, accomplishments, and awards in the format outlined below.
 List your activities in order of significance (most significant activity to less significant activity).
+The resume must be received prior to your interview.
 Include the following information about each area of activity:

 - Activity name and dates active (fall, summer, etc.)